Skip to main content

 Arizona offers several pathways to becoming an educator.
 Each pathway is designed to meet different needs and backgrounds while helping build a strong educator workforce.
 When considering your pathway into teaching, it is important to consider your educational background, financial readiness, employment status, and timeline for program completition.

-The traditional pathway to becoming a certified teacher in Arizona involves completing a State Board approved Educator Preparation Program (EPP) that includes a 12-week student teaching experience.
+The traditional pathway to becoming a certified teacher in Arizona involves completing a State Board approved Educator Preparation Programs (EPP) that includes a 12-week student teaching experience.

 The Alternative Teaching pathway allows a person to enter into a teaching contract under a Alternative Teaching Certificate and work as teacher of record while completing the requirements for an Arizona Standard Professional teaching certificate.